syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Compression.md

 * Just the data content, or
 * Entire transmission unit.

-### Content compression
+#### Content compression

-#### Content compression involves following:
+Content compression involves following:

 * Removing all extra space characters.
 * Inserting a single repeat character to indicate a string of repeated characters.
 * Substituting smaller bit strings for frequently occurring characters.

-Advantages of Content compression
+#### Advantages of Content compression

-* Reduces a text file upto 50 percent of its original size.
+•Reduces a text file upto 50 percent of its original size.

 N> Compression is performed by a program that uses a formula or algorithm, which determines how to compress or decompress the data.
 This algorithm is one of the critical factors that determines compression quality and is elaborated below.

-### Controlling the Compression Levels
+#### Controlling the Compression Levels

 Essential PDF controls the compression level of document by using the PdfCompressionLevel class with the help of the LZW and zlib/deflate compression algorithms.
 Both LZW and Flate algorithms compress either binary data or ASCII text and always produces the binary data.

 The following compression levels are supported by Essential PDF:

-* None-Packs without compression
+•None-Packs without compression

-* BestSpeed-Performs high speed compression; reduction of data size is lesser
+•BestSpeed-Performs high speed compression; reduction of data size is lesser

-* BelowNormal-Performs compression that is rated between Normal and BestSpeed compressions
+•BelowNormal-Performs compression that is rated between Normal and BestSpeed compressions

-* Normal-Performs compression at normal speed; normal reduction of data size
+•Normal-Performs compression at normal speed; normal reduction of data size

-* AboveNormal-Performs enhanced compression compared to the normal compression; time consumption exceeds the normal compression
+•AboveNormal-Performs enhanced compression compared to the normal compression; time consumption exceeds the normal compression

-* Best-Performs the best compression; time consuming
+     	•Best-Performs the best compression; time consuming

-### PDF Compliance
+#### PDF Compliance

 PDF elements are standardized under ISO for several constituencies.
 This section deals with the following standards that are supported by Essential PDF.